...

 Iodine

 Iodine is essential for thyroid health.
 The thyroid gland produces and controls the hormones that regulate metabolism.
-Consuming adequate iodine can help prevent health problems such as low thyroid hormone production and hypothyroidism (an under-active thyroid), commonly affecting middle-aged and senior women.
-While everyone can benefit from iodine, pregnant women must also ensure their levels are optimal for fetal development.
+Consuming adequate iodine can help prevent health problems such as low thyroid hormone production and hypothyroidism (an underactive thyroid), which commonly affects middle-aged and senior women.
+While everyone can benefit from iodine, pregnant women must ensure optimal fetal development.

 Iron